 How does Water Create Problems for a Generator?

-To be able to understand how it is possible to run a generator in the rain, we must understand how water effects a generator.
-With the problem areas identified it is then possible to pay particular attention to how to protect them.
+To understand how it is possible to safely run a generator in the rain, we must understand how water negatively affects a generator.
+With the problems identified, it’s then possible to work around them.

 Water can easily enter the air inlet.
-The air inlet will normally have a filter covering it; however, this filter is to stop small particles from entering the engine.
-This filter will not stop the water.
-If water enters the engine and mixes with the fuel and water, it will not combust.
+The air inlet will normally have a filter covering it; however, this filter is to stop small, solid particles from entering the engine, not liquid.

 The ignition of the fuel-air mixture is a result of a spark from a spark plug.
 Water on the spark plug or the cable that supplies the power to the spark plug can prevent the spark plug from working.
-Water may destroy the spark plug.
+Water may also corrode and destroy the spark plug.

 With a generator, the engine drives a device that produces electricity.
 Heat is produced in this process, consequently, the generator requires ventilation to prevent heat damage.

-The smallest amount of water that enters the generator will cause the device to stop working and could cause it to explode.
+The smallest amount of water that enters the generator will cause the device to stop working and could cause it to blow up.

-A far more serious problem that could arise is that of electric shock.
-Without going into the science, it is widely accepted that electricity will flow very easily through the water.
+A far more serious problem that could arise is that of electric shock, up to and including electrocution.
+Without going into the science, it is widely known that water is highly, dangerously conductive of electricity.

-A generator running in the rain would be dangerous to touch.
-Simply touching the frame could result in a life-threatening electric shock.
-Anyone standing in a puddle would only have to be near the generator to run the risk of electricity arcing to them, and deliver a serious shock.
+A generator running in the pouring rain could be dangerous to touch if wet.
+Simply touching the generator’s frame could result in a life-threatening electric shock.

 Remember the generator is an engine, it requires air to be available to enter the piston to create the combustible mix.
 The air from the exhaust also needs to be able to exit the enclosure so that it does not contaminate the air that is entering the engine.